 Manchester United, popularly known as the Red Devils, were founded as Newton Heath in 1878, changing their name in 1902 to Manchester United.
 In the succeeding century and a bit, United have become the city's biggest and most successful club, and perhaps those attributes ring true when considering the biggest club in the country, and even the world.

-The club has been managed by arguably the best manager the world of football has ever had in Sir Alex Ferguson while they've also had their fair share of playing superstars throughout their history including Sir Bobby Charlton, George Best, Roy Keane, David Beckham, Cristiano Ronaldo and Wayne Rooney, amongst many others.
+The club has been managed by arguably the best manager the world of football has ever had in Sir Alex Ferguson.
+At the same time, they've also had their fair share of playing superstars throughout their history, including Sir Bobby Charlton, George Best, Roy Keane, David Beckham, Cristiano Ronaldo and Wayne Rooney, amongst many others.

-The club plays its football at Old Trafford and has done so since 1910.
-Recently, there have been talks about building a new stadium as United fans increasingly become agitated by the current state of Old Trafford, which they argue, has not not been getting the facelift that matches the club's glory.
-The ‘Theatre of Dreams' is the second largest stadium in England, with a capacity of 74,310 ranking only behind Wembley Stadium.
+The club has played its football at Old Trafford since 1910.
+Recently, there have been talks about building a new stadium as United fans increasingly become agitated by the current state of Old Trafford, which they argue has not been getting the facelift that matches the club's glory.
+The ‘Theatre of Dreams' is the second largest stadium in England, with a capacity of 74,310, ranking only behind Wembley Stadium.

 But Manchester United are not in the city itself.
 Old Trafford is actually in Trafford, a metropolitan borough of Greater Manchester.

-The honour of being Manchester's only top-flight club, then, falls to United's ‘noisy neighbours' – a Sir Alex Ferguson term – Manchester City, recent Treble winners in 2023.
-With that, let's check out the Cytizens and what the club has to offer as well as the role it plays in Greater Manchester.
+The honour of being Manchester's only top-flight club, then, falls to United's ‘noisy neighbours' – a Ferguson term – Manchester City, recent Treble winners in 2023.
+With that, let's check out the Cityzens and what the club has to offer as well as the role it plays in Greater Manchester.

 Manchester City (The Cityzens)